Malvasía De Rioja Grape Variety: Small but not Forgotten

 Winemaking

 The Malvasía family plays several roles in Spanish viticulture.
 In the Canary Islands, Malvasía de Lanzarote and Malvasía Aromática are responsible for a little-known sweet fortified style called Malvasía Canari.
 It is a remarkable drink, made by fermenting the must of desiccated Malvasía grapes, fortifying the partially-fermented wine with grape spirit.
-Different vintages are then blended and matured in oak cask before release.
+Different vintages are then blended and matured in an oak cask before release.
 In Penedès, a small volume of sweet sparkling wine is made from the Malvasía grape, pioneered by Freixenet, one of the largest brands in the world.

 Malvasía grapevines, Canary Islands